Procurement for Beginners: A Beginner's Guide To Public Procurement

 When the public sector decides to buy any goods, works or services, it publishes a contract (or tender).
-Private companies like yours then bid for that contract.
+Private companies like yours then bid for that public sector contract.

-But this is the tip of the iceberg and there’s another, even bigger question to deal with.
-The one question which causes so many companies to fail in bidding for public sector business before they even start:
+But this is the tip of the iceberg and there’s another even bigger question to deal with.
+The one question that causes so many companies to fail in bidding for public sector business before they even start:

 Isn’t it too difficult to win a public sector contract?

-Over the next few days we’ll explain the procurement process from start to finish, show you how to find new opportunities easily, and teach you how to write a bid that really wins.
+We’ll explain the entire procurement process, show you how to easily find new public sector tender opportunities, and teach you how to write a bid response that wins.

 Now that you are aware of the basic skills and information you will need to showcase in order to start bidding for public tenders, are you ready to upgrade your knowledge and procurement strategy?

 In the next instalment of the ‘How to Win More Public Sector Business‘ procurement guide series, we’ll show you how to find the public sector opportunities your business needs and how to save time when doing it.